Skip to main content

 Location: Ashland, VA

 One appealing aspect of the Randolph-Macon College educational experience is its four-year guarantee—that is, the college commits to waive tuition costs for courses to complete a degree if a student hasn’t graduated within four years.
-The program is working; an astounding 95% of Randolph-Macon students complete their degrees in four years or less, which is particularly impressive considering that less than 60% of students at four-year colleges have earned a bachelor’s degree after six years.
+The program is clearly working: an impressive 95% of Randolph–Macon students complete their degrees in four years or less.
+This outcome is especially notable given that fewer than 80% of students at private four-year colleges—and under 50% at public institutions—earn a bachelor’s degree within six years.

-Helping get students into a cap and gown at Randolph-Macon are a 16-student average class size, a low 10:1 student-to-faculty ratio, and accomplished teachers—97% of full-time faculty hold a Ph.D. or other terminal degree.
-Not a single class at Randolph-Macon College is led by a teaching assistant.
+Helping get students into a cap and gown at Randolph-Macon are a 16-student average class size, a low 11:1 student-to-faculty ratio, and accomplished teachers.
+It’s also worth noting that not a single class at Randolph-Macon College is led by a teaching assistant.

 10. Liberty University